Conflux-Chain/conflux-documentation/docs/general/faq/community-faqs.md

 Yes, it's supported.
 You can directly reference it.
 However, note that the ERC1820 contract address on the Conflux chain is different from Ethereum.
 On Conflux, the ERC1820 contract address is: 0x88887ed889e776bcbe2f0f9932ecfabcdfcd1820.

-### **Where can I download the Google Chrome extension wallet portal?**

-From the Google Play Store, but you might need to use a VPN.

 ### **Where is the testnet faucet?**

 - To receive CFX test tokens, you can get them directly from the faucet portals.